Table of Contents

 How People Describe This Pain Pattern

 A shot to the shoulder can lead people to complain of sharp pain when lifting their arm.
-This specific pain often hurts less at the outset of lifting the arm but increases along the outside of their shoulder.
+This specific pain often hurts less at the outset of lifting the arm but increases along the outside of the shoulder.
 The intensity then seems to decrease again as the elbow becomes level with the shoulder.

 This movement-related pain may be broad across the center of the shoulder.
 Or, it may focus on the lower attachment alongside the biceps and triceps.